Symmetry and composition in probabilistic theories: Introduction

 \section{Introduction}

 After a long hiatus, there has been a recent resurgence of interest in axiomatic reconstructions or characterizations of quantum mechanics in probabilistic, or more broadly, informatic, terms.
 The new impetus comes largely from quantum information theory, and is marked by an emphasis, not on isolated physical systems and their properties, but on systems in interaction.
 Accordingly, the current focus is on characterizing (mainly, finite-dimensional) QM within a more general framework of abstract physical or probabilistic theories equipped with some device or devices for defining composite systems.

-At present, one can discerne two approaches to this.
-The first (e.g., [AC04,Baez06,BS09,Sel08]) is ``top-down": one begins with a category of abstract physical systems, with arrows representing physical processes.
-This is generally assumed to be at least a symmetric monoidal category (and more usually, compact or dagger compact
+At present, one can discern two approaches to this.
+The first (e.g., \cite{AC04,Baez06,BS09,Sel08}) is ``top-down": one begins with a category of abstract physical systems, with arrows representing physical processes.
+This is generally assumed to be at least a symmetric monoidal category (and more usually, compact or dagger compact closed).

-closed).
 In other words, it is assumed that there is a single, preferred method for composing systems ``in parallel".

-The second approach (e.g., [BBLW07, BBLW08, BW08, Bar05, D'Ar09, FR80, Har01]), more explicitly probabilistic, is ``bottom-up": one first defines rather concretely what one means by an individual probabilistic model, and then introduces devices for combining and manipulating these.
-In place of a single, canonical tensor product, this approach provides a spectrum of possible ``non-signaling" tensor products, bounded by a minimal product, allowing no entanglement between states, but arbitrary entanglement between effects, and a maximal product, allowing arbitrarily entangled states but no entangled effects.
-While this is adequate for discussing certain information-processing protocols (e.g., teleportation [BBLW08, BW08]), if we are aiming at an axiomatic reconstruction or characterization of the usual apparatus of quantum mechanics, we need a unique tensor product, and one, moreover, that affords entanglement both between states and between effects.
+The second approach (e.g., \cite{BBLW07, BBLW08, BW08, Bar05, D'Ar09, FR81, Har01}), more explicitly probabilistic, is ``bottom-up": one first defines rather concretely what one means by an individual probabilistic model, and then introduces devices for combining and manipulating these, subject to a ``non-signaling" constraint.
+In place of a single, canonical tensor product, this approach provides a spectrum of possible ``non-signaling" products, bounded by a minimal product, allowing no entanglement between states, but arbitrary entanglement between effects, and a maximal product, allowing arbitrarily entangled states but no entangled effects.
+While this is adequate for discussing certain information-processing protocols (e.g., teleportation \cite{BBLW08, BW08}), if we are aiming at an axiomatic reconstruction or characterization of the usual apparatus of quantum mechanics, we need a unique tensor product, and one, moreover, that affords entanglement both between states and between effects.
 On the other hand, as the existence and uniqueness of such a product is presumably part of what one wants to explain, simply {\em postulating} it is ultimately unsatisfactory: one should much prefer to {\em construct} the tensor product in some natural way.